-Budgeted cost: £ 10,000
+Budgeted cost: £ 6,200

-Activity Evidence that supports this approach Challenge number(s) addressed One to one and small group tuition EEF concludes - On average, one to one tuition is very effective at improving pupil outcomes.
-One to one tuition might be an effective strategy for providing targeted support for pupils that are identified as having low prior attainment or are struggling in particular areas Challenge 1, 4, 6 and 7 Nurturing Interventions: ELSA, Draw and Talk, Lego therapy, play therapy EEF concludes - Social and emotional learning approaches have a positive impact, on average, of 4 months' additional progress in academic outcomes over the course of an academic year Challenge 2 and 5 Basic skill interventions to lessen the cognitive load and promote access to mastery for all; Plus 1, Power of 2, Precision Teaching, On Track Maths, Numbots, WR maths ready to progress Mastery learning approaches have had a significant impact in primary schools and have raised the level of attainment by an average of 8 months according to latest EEF research.
-Challenge 7

-Reading and Phonics interventions: No Nonsense Phonics/ Nessy/SNIP spelling/ Trugs Phonics/ Reading Between the Lines A programme of interventions to address issues with fluency in reading, gaps in phonological awareness with the wider aim of creating cultural capital associated with a love of reading and reading willingly for pleasure.
+Activity Evidence that supports this approach Challenge number(s) addressed One to one and small group tuition provided by trained teachers using recovery premium and NTP EEF concludes - On average, one to one tuition is very effective at improving pupil outcomes.
+One to one tuition might be an effective strategy for providing targeted support for pupils that are identified as having low prior attainment or are struggling in particular areas Challenge 1, 4, 6 and 7 Nurturing Interventions: ELSA, Draw and Talk, Lego therapy, play therapy EEF concludes - Social and emotional learning approaches have a positive impact, on average, of 4 months' additional progress in academic Challenge 2 and 5 outcomes over the course of an academic year Basic skill interventions to lessen the cognitive load and promote access to mastery for all; Plus 1, Power of 2, Precision Teaching, On Track Maths, Numbots, WR maths premium Mastery learning approaches have had a significant impact in primary schools and have raised the level of attainment by an average of 8 months according to latest EEF research.
+Challenge 7 Doodle Learning - Interventions using a personalised adaptive program Provides a tailored intervention programme which plugs specific learning gaps which children can access independently.
+Study: DoodleMaths and academic progression DoodleLearning Challenge 4, 6 and 7 Reading and Phonics interventions: No Nonsense Phonics/ Nessy/SNIP spelling/ Trugs Phonics/ Reading Between the Lines A programme of interventions to address issues with fluency in reading, gaps in phonological awareness with the wider aim of creating cultural capital associated with a love of reading and reading willingly for pleasure.
 OU research concludes that RFP is linked to substantial cognitive progress between 10 and 16.
-Challenge 1 5 and 6 --- -- ---------------------
+Challenge 1 5 and 6